Stenkilde/supreme-octo-computing-machine/angularsetup.md

-# Tricom Angular 1.5.x Typescript Webpack setup
+#Angular 1.x Typescript Webpack setup

 ##Folder structure will be as following